-The SuperImager® Plus 8” T3 Portable Forensic NVMe + SATS/SATA unit is a forensic imager with the ability to perform in the field multiple Forensic tasks, allowing the Forensic investigator to capture data from multiple source drives, with supports to many kinds of storage interfaces, to multiple target drives simultaneously and extremely fast.
-It also enables the user to perform a full Forensic analysis in the field by using EnCase, Nuix, or any other analysis application for Windows 10, perform extraction and analysis of data from multiple cellphones, or use and run any third-party Windows 10 application.
-The unit is compact and easy to carry, with built-in 4 ports of SAS/SATA (with a secure connector), 1 port of e-SATA, 8 ports of USB3.0/3.1, 1 port of Thunderbolt 3.0 (40Gigabit/s), and it is supplied with a Thunderbolt 3.0 Expansion box with 1394A/B and NVMe M.2 controllers that plug inside the TB 3.0 box and provides supports to those interfaces.
-Additionally, the Thunderbolt port and the Thunderbolt 3.0 Expansion box allows the user to capture data from Mac, save captured images to a network via 10Gigabit/s Ethernet, or, with the use of other storage controllers such as SCSI, FC.
+SuperImager® Plus 8” T3 Portable Forensic NVMe + SATS/SATA unit is a forensic imaging device with the ability to perform in the field multiple Forensic tasks, allowing the Forensic investigator to capture data from various source drives, with support to many kinds of storage interfaces, to multiple targets drives simultaneously with 4 HASH values(MD5, SHA1, SHA2, SHA512 at the same time) and extremely fast.
+It also enables the user to perform a full Forensic Analysis in the field by using EnCase, Nuix, Axiom, or any other analysis application for Windows 10, and perform extraction and analysis of data from multiple cellphones, or use and run any third-party Windows 10 application.
+The unit is compact and easy to carry, with built-in 4 SAS/SATA ports (with a secure connector), one e-SATA port, 7 USB 3.2 ports, one Thunderbolt 3.0/USBc port (40 Gigabit/s), and it is supplied with a Thunderbolt 3.0 Expansion box with 1394A/B controller, and NVMe U.2 to PCIe controller with U.2 to M.2 adapter that plug inside the TB 3.0 expansion box and provides supports to those interfaces.
+Additionally, the Thunderbolt 3.0 port and the Thunderbolt 3.0 Expansion box allow the user to capture data from Mac (using the optional Mac Acquisition Kit supports for Mac with T1/T2 and M1/M2), and save captured images to a network via 10 Gigabit/s Ethernet or capture data from legacy drives such as SCSI, FC.

 Here are some of the tasks the unit can be used for:

-1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only parts.
-Add more capture capabilities with the use of fast USB3.1 to SATA adapters.
+1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only partitions, Add more capture capabilities with the use of fast USB3.1 to SATA adapters.

-8) Run Multiple Cellphone/Tablets data Extraction and Analysis using a third-party application on the Windows 10 side.
+8) Run Multiple Cellphone/Tablets data Extraction and Forensic Analysis using a third-party application (Windows 10).

 12) Run Remote Capture from unopened laptops - Intel Based CPU (supplied with this unit).